MicrosoftDocs/windows-dev-docs/hub/apps/performance/disk-memory.md

 Memory displacement can happen as the system attempts to retain in-memory content accessed recently and, if necessary, will trim and page-out content used earlier.
 When the user switches back to the shell, or another application, and the necessary data is not resident in-memory, the data will need to be read from the disk.
 The user will likely notice a slowdown due to this process.

 There are two key pieces to the memory used by an application: 1) dynamic memory, and 2) file-backed memory.
 File-backed memory usage comes from binaries and data files, such as databases, used by an application.
-This is commonly not a significant chunk of an application’s memory usage and often a constant.
-The more significant source of memory usage and where leaks manifest is dynamic memory.
+This is commonly not a significant chunk of an application’s memory usage and often a constant. *(Exceptions would be data processing applications, code compilation etc.)* The more significant source of memory usage and where leaks manifest is dynamic memory.

 Dynamic memory corresponds to virtual memory allocated by an application using [memory allocation routines](/cpp/c-runtime-library/memory-allocation).
 Unlike file-backed memory, which persists across system reboots, dynamic memory only exists for the lifetime of the application.
 Dynamic memory is a commonly significant source of memory usage and where memory leaks manifest.

 [Virtual Allocation routines](/windows/win32/memory/allocating-virtual-memory) (`VirtualAlloc`) handle memory allocation requests from a Windows application independent of the application-layer routine used for memory allocation.
-While not all of the memory allocated by an application can be resident in memory all of the time, analyzing such allocations provides a consistent way to understand the memory usage of an application.
+While not all of the memory allocated by an application may be resident in memory all of the time, analyzing such allocations provides a consistent way to understand the memory usage of an application.

 To understand your application's memory usage and find places to make improvements, we recommend capturing a VirtualAllocation trace as described below.